MrStarbird/LotW-Randomizer/README.md

 It is also possible that other NES roms have the same first 32 bytes as LotW.
 If this happens, please let me know.

 Version History:

+4/19/2017 - version 0.61b

+-Added a small "Sanity Check" for a chest in Meyna's area that is guarded by 3 powerful monsters, a ton of doors, and a spike.
+There is always a small chance that a crown could be in that chest and the three enemies that guard it are immune to damage until touched, and when touched deal 30 damage.
+This is way too difficult and can make a seed nearly unbeatable.
+By removing the spikes and replacing it with a solid block, it removes the need for wings at that spot and allows for you to hold onto a different item.
+This should balance the difficulty without too much change for now.
+This fix will most likely be temporary.

 4/13/2017 - version 0.6b